VishnuSivadasVS/Advanced-HttpURLConnection/README.md

 * [Download demo apk and see how it works.](https://github.com/VishnuSivadasVS/Advanced-HttpURLConnection/releases/download/1.2/AdvancedHttpUrlConnection-debug.apk)

-## Steps to add the library to your project.
+# Steps to add the library to your project.

+## Adding jitpack to you project.

 * Add it in your root build.gradle at the end of repositories:
 ```